 What are the meanings of a Sak Yant blessed tattoo?

 The Ajarn doesn’t speak much English so we had a local guide to translate the conversation.
 I looked into the books and found a drawing that I liked.
 So I asked what it was for, what type of blessing it would bring to my life.
 The answer was: to avoid hate!
-The Sak Yant design was pretty but didn’t match with my need.
-So I decided to open my heart to the monk, and let him decided what my Sak Yant design should be.
+The Sak Yant design was pretty but didn’t match my needs.
+So I decided to open my heart to the monk and let him decided what my Sak Yant design should be.

 There are two things that I care the most in my life: my relationship with Rob and my health.
-My mum passed away in 2012, after 9 years fighting against breast cancer.
+My mum passed away in 2012, after 9 years of fighting against breast cancer.
 I also lost an aunt because of the disease, so I know I have to look after myself and pray.
-I told all this to the Ajarn, he thought for a moment, and after a few minutes he told me he knew what my Sak Yant drawing should be.
+I told all this to the Ajarn, he thought for a moment, and after a few minutes, he told me he knew what my Sak Yant drawing should be.
 And I trusted him!

 Does the Sak Yant bamboo tattoo hurt?